jdoleary/Spellmasons/docs/CriticalPath.md

 - Milestone | **Marketing** | Planning on September 1
     - Figure out how to separate audio tracks
         - https://obsproject.com/forum/resources/win-capture-audio.1338/
-        - discord on phone
-        - my voice on separate audio track in OBS
-        - Game audio in OBS
         - Remember
             - Vary the amound of zoom, you should be close enough for those viewing on a small screen
             - Do you want your mouse recorded?